BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 This structure allows for a comprehensive overview of refactorings within a repository, making it easier to track and analyze changes over time.

-### Repositories Refactors
+### Metrics Evolution Refactorings

-As mentioned before, the structure of the json files generated by the `repositories_refactors.py` script is similar to the one above, but it will contain the refactorings of an entire repository, instead of the refactorings of a specific commit of a class or method.
-The `repositories_refactors.py` script generates the refactorings for each commit of the specified repositories and are stored in the `json_files/repositories_refactors` directory, using the the `{repository_name}.{JSON_FILE_FORMAT}` filename.
+Just like the json file structure mentioned above, the json files generated by the `metrics_evolution_refactorings.py` script are similar, but they will contain the refactorings of the specific commits where a specified class or method where modified.
+The `metrics_evolution_refactorings.py` script generated data are stored in the `json_files/metrics_evolution_refactorings` directory, using the `{repository_name}/{CLASS OR METHODS}/{classname}/{commit_number-commit_hash}.{JSON_FILE_FORMAT}` filename.

-### Metrics Evolution Refactors
+### Repositories Refactorings

-Just like the json file structure mentioned above, the json files generated by the `metrics_evolution_refactors.py` script are similar, but they will contain the refactorings of the specific commits where a specified class or method where modified.
-The `metrics_evolution_refactors.py` script generated data are stored in the `json_files/metrics_evolution_refactors` directory, using the `{repository_name}/{CLASS OR METHODS}/{classname}/{commit_number-commit_hash}.{JSON_FILE_FORMAT}` filename.
+As mentioned before, the structure of the json files generated by the `repositories_refactorings.py` script is similar to the one above, but it will contain the refactorings of an entire repository, instead of the refactorings of a specific commit of a class or method.
+The `repositories_refactorings.py` script generates the refactorings for each commit of the specified repositories and are stored in the `json_files/repositories_refactorings` directory, using the the `{repository_name}.{JSON_FILE_FORMAT}` filename.

 ## Contributing